Deavir/tables/README.md

 # Tables

-You can use functions such as SUM, AERAGE, CONCAT and HYPERLINK.
+You can use functions such as SUM, AVERAGE, CONCAT and HYPERLINK.

 ## SUM